Frequently Asked Questions

 Congratulations!
 Yes, you can add your spouse to this Plan.

-Recently married participants will need to complete a new enrollment form and return it to the Benefit Fund Office along with a copy of your marriage certificate and your spouse’s birth certificate and Social Security Card.
+Recently married participants will need to reread both the Dependent and Enrollment provisions of the Plan’s Summary Plan Description Book, complete a new enrollment form and return it to the Benefit Fund Office along with a copy of your marriage certificate and your spouse’s birth certificate and Social Security Card.
 Provided the enrollment of your spouse occurs within thirty (30) days from the date of your marriage, your spouse will be automatically eligible for coverage effective as of the date of your marriage.

 If you fail to timely submit a properly completed enrollment form and the proper supporting documentation as determined by the Plan, your spouse will be enrolled in the Plan on the first day after the Health and Benefit Plan receives and deems complete the enrollment form and all proper supporting documentation.
 Any bills incurred prior to the Plans enrollment of your spouse prior to that date will remain the sole responsibility of the participant.